 Gone is the longstanding Bangkok Airways monopoly, and today there are four airlines that fly from Bangkok to Siem Reap: AirAsia, Thai Smile, Cambodia Angkor Air, and Bangkok Airways.
 We have a more detailed rundown of all of the Bangkok to Siem Reap flights in another blog post, but here are the highlights:

-Cambodia Angkor Air currently have four flights a week from Bangkok to Siem Reap (and there will be more during high season) starting around $58 one-way.
+Cambodia Angkor Air currently have four flights a week from Bangkok to Siem Reap (and there will be more during high season) starting around $80 one-way, but averaging around $200 or more during the winter months.
 They fly from the main BKK airport and offer 20 kgs of baggage.
 They are semi-reliable, although flights are sometimes delayed or rescheduled.
 Cambodia Angkor Air flights do not show up on flight aggregators like Kayak or Google Flights, so head to their website to check prices.

-Bangkok Airways flights start at around $88.
+Bangkok Airways flights start at around $180 and can go much higher (round-trips are better value).
 They fly from the main Bangkok airport to Siem Reap in smaller propeller planes.
 They offer a 20 kg baggage allowance, but if you sign up with their frequent flyer club they will automatically give you an extra 10kg.
 All Bangkok Airways passengers get access to their private lounge with free WiFi, snacks, and non-alcoholic drinks.

 Traveling by taxi